MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 ### **The Importance of the Bandwith Delay Product**

+Bandwith Delay Product calculation:

+`[Speed] x [delay] \ 8 `

+this gives how many bytes are required in the TCP window to receive the data.

 The question is how much the network can handle.
 Like you can have 10mbps in 20msec latency or you can have 10gbps and 100mbps latency.

 These two can handle different amounts of data.